-SITElab 1 is Curated by Irene Hofmann, Phillips Director & Chief Curator at SITE Santa Fe and Janet Dees, Assistant Curator at SITE Santa Fe.
+SITElab 1 is Curated by Irene Hofmann, Phillips Director & Chief Curator at SITE Santa Fe and Janet Dees, Curator at SITE Santa Fe.

 SITElab is an experimental exhibition series presented in a newly configured gallery space located off the lobby of SITE’s building.
 SITElab will showcase new directions in the work of established and emerging artists and feature new works out of artists’ studios, experimental, interdisciplinary, and community-based projects.
 This space will allow us to stage short-run exhibitions during the times we would normally have been completely closed for installation, increasing the amount of time that SITE is open to the public.

 Special thanks to Courtney Finch Taylor and Scott Taylor for their generous support of our new SITElab space.
 Additional thanks to A. Thomas Torres AIA for serving as our design architect and Greg Alegretti for his work as our project architect.
 Together they have helped create a valuable new space for art at SITE.